seanchayes/featured-image-admin-thumb/readme.txt

 == Description ==

 When active this plugin adds a column to the All Posts/All Pages and where supported the All Custom Post Type admin views.
-This column, "Thumb", will display a thumbnail of the featured image or post thumbnail so you can easily determine the content that is missing an image.
+This column, "Featured Image", will display a thumbnail of the featured image or post thumbnail so you can easily determine the content that is missing an image.

-You can also make inline edits that allow you to change the thumb/image from the All Posts/All Pages/All Custom Post Type view without having to edit the post.
+You can also make inline edits that allow you to change the featured image from the All Posts/All Pages/All Custom Post Type view without having to edit the post.

-Now the plugin is translatable.
-Using tools such as Poedit along with localized / international versions of WordPress, FIAT can display user supplied translations of its text.
+The plugin is now translatable using the wp.org translation tools.

 == Installation ==